georgeflanagin/networktriage/README.md

 [2] `inet 141.166.181.180/22 brd 141.166.183.255`

 The IP address of the workstation is `141.166.181.180`.
-The netmask of `255.255.252.0` and `/22` both give the dimensions of the network that the workstation is a part of.
-They say that of the 32 bits that make up the IP address, the first 22 are the *network address* and the next 10 are the *host address*.
+The netmask of `255.255.252.0` and `/22` both give the dimensions of the network that the workstation is a part of: Of the 32 bits that make up the IP address, the first 22 are the *network address* and the next 10 are the *host address*.
+(The base-256 math is left as an exercise for the reader.)
 In this example,

 ```